 While most button battery ingestions are benign, passing through the gut without a problem, in recent years the number of debilitating or fatal battery ingestions has dramatically increased.
-Sixty-seven deaths and 253 cases with severe esophageal or airway burns and subsequent complications have been reported, even in patients who initially have no symptoms after swallowing the battery.
+Seventy-one deaths and 280 cases with severe esophageal or airway burns and subsequent complications have been reported, even in patients who initially have no symptoms after swallowing the battery.
 These disastrous outcomes occur when batteries get stuck in the esophagus, usually in small children.
 Large diameter button batteries, especially 20 mm diameter lithium coin cells, are implicated in most of these serious cases, but other battery types and smaller button batteries may also get stuck and cause serious problems.
 Burns and life-threatening complications can occur if batteries aren't removed from the esophagus within 2 hours.
 Batteries beyond the esophagus rarely cause a problem and can usually be left to pass spontaneously if the patient remains asymptomatic.
 Serious complications have also been seen when small batteries are placed in the nose or ear - another situation where urgent removal is critical.

 Tips for Protecting Young Children

 - Never leave batteries sitting out.
 Store spare batteries, and batteries to be recycled, out of sight and reach of young children.
 If recycling is not possible, wrap used batteries securely and discard them where a child can’t find them.